ViktorPetrov0605/LSL/README.md

 ## Feedback and Contribution

 As this project evolves, I welcome feedback and suggestions!
 If you have ideas or spot areas for improvement, feel free to open an issue or submit a pull request.
 Your input is greatly appreciated!

+## Documentation

+Comprehensive documentation for LSL is available in the `docs/` directory:

+* **`docs/usage.md`**: Detailed instructions on how to use the LSL command-line interface, including examples for common tasks.
+* **`docs/configuration.md`**: Information on configuring available containers and customizing LSL's behavior.

+## Getting Started

+To begin using LSL, ensure you have Docker installed.
+Then, clone this repository and explore the documentation.
+You can list available containers using: